ucbext/cs900/program2/instructions.md

 is prime because it can only be evenly divided by 1 and 5.
 The number 6, however, is not prime because it can be divided evenly by 1, 2, 3, and 6.

-Write a function name `bool isPrime`, which takes an integer as an argument and returns `true` if the argument is a prime number, or `false` otherwise.
+Write a function name `bool is_prime`, which takes an integer as an argument and returns `true` if the argument is a prime number, or `false` otherwise.
 Demonstrate the function in a complete program.